 Office 365 Audit Log

 Office 365 audit log provides all the activities done by users, admins, etc., in the organization.
-Forensic investigators can use the audit trail to identify any suspicious activities that happened during the attack period.
+As such, forensic investigators often use this audit trail in ordeer to pinpoint any suspicious activities that occur during the attack period.
 The attackers will primarily focus on gaining access to a privileged account like global admin.
 So, besides all the audit activities, investigators will focus on some of the admin activities to identify the attacker’s move.

 Some of the activities verified by the investigators are,